PerfectCarl/robovm/README.md

 Yeah, _why not_

 # Uh ?
-This project is a build for windows (32 bits for now) using [mingw] (http://en.wikipedia.org/wiki/MinGW).
+This project is a build for windows (32 bits for now, [64 bits is planned] (https://github.com/PerfectCarl/robovm/issues/2)) using [mingw] (http://en.wikipedia.org/wiki/MinGW). using gcc and/or clang 3.1.

 # What's up ?
 Well, I'm just getting started.
-Read : it compiles but doesn't work at the moment.
+Read : the code compiles on windows but doesn't work at the moment.

-The build system has been adapted but code had to be commented (mostly call to platform C calls : signals, threading, io etc.)
+The build system has been adapted but some code had to be commented out (mostly call to platform C calls : signals, threading, io etc.)

-The goal is to uncomment the code and get it to work.
+The goal is to uncomment the code and get a complete user [friendly setup program] (http://www.jrsoftware.org/isinfo.php#features).

 # Getting started
 How to install mingw, get the source and [build everything] (https://github.com/PerfectCarl/robovm/wiki/Getting-started).